learn-co-curriculum/react-hooks-state-and-events-lab/README.md

 4. Create a button with the class `'resolution'`.
 Clicking this button changes the `settings.video.resolution` state property to `'720p'`.

-**Note**: classes are added to the buttons in the `YouTubeDebugger` component to make testing your solution a little easier.
-They are indicated by the `className` attribute and should be left as is.
+## A Note on Classes in React

+Classes can be added as attributes in JSX, similar to HTML.
+The one difference to remember is that in JSX, we must use the `className` attribute, rather than `class`.
+Using `class` will cause an error while testing.
+Classes are used in this lab to make testing your solution a little easier.

 ## Resources